backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

     Test Set:  0.4051724137931034

-For feature selection, I will create a copy of X_train using dummy encoding to retain column labels of the transformed features.
+For feature selection, I will preprocess the training set using dummy variables in order to retain the column labels of the transformed nominal features, which has the same effect as one-hot encoding them.
+I'll also scale the ordinal features as before.

 ```python
 X_Dummy = pd.get_dummies(X_train, columns= cat_feats, drop_first= True)
 X_Dummy[num_feats] = MinMaxScaler().fit_transform(X_Dummy[num_feats])
 ```

-I'll use the simple function below to measure performance inhancements during this stage.
+I'll use the simple function below to measure performance during this stage.

 ```python